3 | WATERPROOFING

 12. 13.
-14. Installation with a cement-based adhesive requires a double coat.
-For approximately 10 cm on the base of the coping on the side opposite the plate, the adhesive must not be positioned such that the steel plate adheres perfectly to the base.
+14. The installation of the coping with a cement-based adhesive requires a double coat.
+For approximately 10 cm on the base of the coping, on the side opposite the plate, the adhesive must not be positioned, such that the next steel plate adheres perfectly to the base.

 15. 16.
 17. 18.
 19. 20.
 The GeoCover coping must be positioned to obtain the side edges required; the thickness of the joints between pieces is usually about 1 cm.

 21. 22.
 23. 24.
 25. 26.
 The Geopietra piping bag can be used to fill joints.

 Cover edges and ends with tape to keep the coping clean and speed up finishing operations.
 Inject the mortar along the entire length and work it as it hardens.

 27. 28.
 Remove the tape and proceed with the installation.